jamesl88/cv/README.md

 ##JAMES LIEU
-###Junior Software Engineer - London
+### Software Engineer - London

-With a background in Illustration and Animation, I evolved my career to become a full-time web developer.
-I enjoy coding as it provides a consistently challenging environment as well as the chance to work with passionate and creative people.
-I also appreciate the opportunity it offers for me to design, create and constantly educate myself.
+With a background in Illustration and Animation, I evolved my career to become a full-time web developer, firstly by taking a leap of faith and enrolling in the web development bootcamp known as Makers Academy (makersacademy.com).
+I enjoy programming as it provides a challenging environment as well as the opportunity to work with passionate and creative people.
+I also appreciate the chance it offers for me to design, create and constantly educate myself.

-#### KEY SKILLS
+#### Skills
-- Providing innovative ideas and solutions to problems
-- Being able to balance priorities and multiple projects
-- Having creativity and imagination
-- Adaptable and able to pick up new techniques
+- Ruby
+- Ruby on Rails
+- Javascript
+- jQuery
+- HTML
+- CSS
+- GIT
+- Rspec (incl RR)
+- ReactJS (currently studying)
+- C# (currently studying)

 #### CODE EXAMPLES